Blog

 What are the ongoing costs of a website?

-Beyond the build, expect recurring costs for a domain name (renewed yearly), hosting, and ongoing maintenance and updates.
-Budgeting only for the build and ignoring upkeep is the most common costing mistake — an unmaintained site becomes slow, insecure and outdated.
+Beyond the build, budget for a domain name (a .co.bw or .com, renewed yearly), hosting (monthly or yearly), and maintenance — security updates, backups and small content changes.
+Budgeting only for the build and ignoring upkeep is the most common costing mistake: an unmaintained site becomes slow, insecure and outdated.

 Is a cheap template website a bad idea?